Green Infrastructure in the Semi-Arid West

 Rapid City, S.D.: Western Dakota Tech uses pervious pavements on visitor paths to filter stormwater, allowing the water to absorb into the pavement instead of rushing off and collecting pollutants.

-Fort Collins, Colo.: CTL Thompson created a driveway of pervious pavement.
+Fort Collins, CO: CTL Thompson created a driveway of pervious pavement.

-Denver, Colo.: Path along the South Platte River near downtown
+Denver, CO: Path along the South Platte River near downtown

 Easy to do, rainwater harvesting allows residents to collect non-potable water and use it for various household purposes such as watering plants and mopping floors.
 Note that rainwater laws differ in the Region 8 states.